Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ![API-Requests map](imgs/geo-map-mixed.png)

 The IP address of the client is determined from the Transaction event log, converted to a corresponding location by the Logstash plugin geoip and stored in Elasticsearch.
-The process is enabled by default, but can be disabled via the `GEOIP_CUSTOM_ATTRIBUTE` parameter.
+The process is enabled by default, but can be disabled via the `GEOIP_ENABLED` parameter.

 Most likely, your API management solution is running behind a firewall or load balancer, so the actual IP address of the client is not included in the event log.
 To pass the correct IP address to the solution, please configure a custom attribute (by default `xForwardedFor`) for the transaction event log, which contains the correct IP address.
 You can obtain this from the X-Forwarded-For header, for example.